Sarah-Ghiaie/phylogenetics_carnivory_fish_morphology/README.md

 ## Usage

 Files contained in the **scripts/** directory can be run in order.
 R and RStudio are required to run these scripts.
+Alignments are performed using MAFFT online version.
+Trait data was manually collected using iNaturalist and Fishbase.

 ## Directory Structure